llvm/llvm-project/llvm/docs/GlobalISel/GenericOpcode.rst

 Create a scalable vector where all lanes are linear sequences starting at 0 with a given unsigned step.

 The type of the operand must be equal to the vector element type.
+Arithmetic is performed modulo the bitwidth of the element.

 .. code-block::